 If you have a genetic condition, testing family members helps to find other people with the same condition before it causes a problem.

-If you or another family member has genetic testing and a faulty gene has been found, your doctor will suggest that you or other family members have a test too – as it’s likely that some of them will have the same condition.
+If you have genetic testing and a faulty gene is found, your doctor will suggest that your family members have a test too, as it’s likely that some of them will have the same condition.
 Likewise, you may be contacted if someone in your family has been diagnosed with a genetic condition.

 Why is it good for family members to be tested?

-Some people find it hard to explain to their family what FH is and why it’s important to get a test.
-Some people are not in touch with some members of their family or aren’t on good terms, which can make contacting them or talking to them difficult.
+Some people find it hard to explain to their family what their condition is and why it’s important to get a test.
+You might not be in touch with some family members or might not be on good terms, which can make contacting them or talking to them difficult.

 If you would like any support in contacting or talking to your family, our specialist nurses or your genetics counsellor may be able to help.

-How will getting a genetic test affect my insurance?
+How will getting a genetic test affect your insurance?

 If you have a diagnosis of a long term inherited condition, such as FH, your life insurance could cost more.